InfiAgent/InfiAgent.github.io/index.markdown

               <li>Other Categories</li>
             </ul>

-            <p>Here's the pie chart for the file categorization:</p>
+            <p>Below is the pie chart depicting the categorical distribution:</p>

              <img src="static/images/domain.png">

-            <p>We also check the statistics on the data analysis concepts involved by each question.</p>
+            <p>We conduct statistical analyses on the individual concepts associated with each question, accounting for scenarios where a question encompasses multiple concepts:</p>

             <img src="static/images/concept.png">